davidrleonard/eventify/README.md

 python -m SimpleHTTPServer
 ```

 Open a browser window and point it at the url and port printed out by Python in your terminal.
+Do stuff with it.